Why the Ibanez AZ became the guitar that mostly expresses my ideas and my feelings.

 The alder body gives the instrument the correct range of frequencies, without sounding too dark or too high-frequency.
 I personally think this is the perfect balance for a super strat guitar in therm of tonal range.

-The woods and the overall construction is maybe a little better in the prestige version than the premium version, but honestly, the first time I tried the premium version, I was not able at all to make a distinction in therm of sound and playability if playing them while blinded.
+The woods and the overall construction are maybe a little better in the prestige version than in the premium version, but honestly, the first time I tried the premium version, I was not able at all to make a distinction in therm of sound and playability if playing them while blinded.
 The premium version can really also be a big money saver at first if you don’t want to go directly to the prestige, and you will eventually make the upgrades in the future.

 The pickup combinations are a strong point in the Ibanez AZ, and the particular wiring will help you to achieve the classic Tele and Strat sounds, from Mark Knopfler to David Gilmour, passing through Andy Timmons, Guthrie Govan, and Wayne Krantz.

 During my last Jazz gig, it was amazing how I could achieve easily through the split-coil switch, the sound of a classic tone-closed jazz box guitar only with a simple variation in the tones and the switched neck pickup position.
 The sound reminded me a lot of the one from Ed Bickert, one of my Jazz Guitar Heroes.

 They have the right combination of tonal character, clarity of sound, and they are the right meeting between classic and vintage sound.

 I might probably suggest an upgrade in these pickups if you need something more personal.